 (Pseudorca crassidens)

-They are very curious and may approach a drifting boat or a group of snorkellers even offering fish.
+They are very curious and may approach a drifting boat or a group of snorkellers, even offering fish.

 The false killer whale is a very social animal and lives in strong family bonds in very small groups of 10 to 50 animals.
 They communicate through clicking sounds and whistles, which can be heard clearly in the water if you have the opportunity to snorkel near or with them.

 For food, they hunt in groups for squid and fish, preferring large species such as tuna or Mahimahi.
-Occasionally they form opportunistic hunting groups together with bottlenose dolphins.
+Occasionally, they form opportunistic hunting groups together with bottlenose dolphins.

 On one occasion during a snorkeling encounter north of Ovalau’s Na Lobaloba reef, the whales were playing with a Mahimahi they had caught and killed.
 They repeatedly swam right up to me and dropped the fish as an offer.

-Note the bite of a cookiecutter shark on the False killer whale’s back.
+Note the bite of a Cookiecutter shark on the False killer whale’s back.
 This is a typical injury on open ocean living whales and dolphins.

 The Cookiecutter shark is the smallest of all shark species.
 They spend the daytime in deep water beyond the light zone.
-In the night they come to the surface and bite small chunks out of sleeping whales.
+In the night, they come to the surface and bite small chunks out of sleeping whales.

-Conservational status of false killer whales
+Conservation status of false killer whales

 All images here are taken around Ovalau Island